-In case of international disruptions lasting 3 days or longer with a high impact on international traffic, the international contingency management allocation principles as described in the ICM Handbook will be applied.
+In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management allocation principles as described in the ICM Handbook will be applied.

 For the Corridor no specific allocation rules have been agreed.